Mississauga: Sister cities

 The Mississauga Friendship Association (MFA) was established in 1993 to assist with the city's twinning program.

+Mississauga and Ternopil became sister cities on May 15, 2026.
+Mississauga renamed Gulleden Park to Ternopil Park in July 2026.

 Freedom of the City

 The Freedom of the City is the highest honour that a Canadian municipality can bestow on an individual or military unit.

 The following people and military units have received the Freedom of the City of Mississauga.